Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Conditional Prompt Learning for Vision-Language Models;** identify a critical problem of CoOp: the learned con- text is not generalizable to wider unseen classes within the same dataset; Propose to learn a DNN that can generate for each image an input-conditional token (vector).
 - **Learning to Prompt for Continual Learning;** Zifeng Wang et al; Continual learning setting.
 Maintain a prompt pool.
 - **Exploring Visual Prompts for Adapting Large-Scale Models;** Hyojin Bahng et al; Employ adversarial reprogramming as visual prompts.
 Full-data setting.
+- **Learning multiple visual domains with residual adapters;** Sylvestre-Alvise Rebuff et al; Use adapter to transfer pretrained knowledge to multiple domains while freeze the base model parameters.
+Work in the CV filed & full-data transfer learning.

 ## Analysis